A person standing next to a green wall.

 What is a deferred tax asset?

 • What type of asset is a deferred tax asset?
-A deferred tax asset is considered an intangible asset because it’s not a physical object like equipment or buildings.
+A deferred tax asset is an intangible asset because it’s not a physical object, like equipment or buildings.
 It only exists on the balance sheet.

 • Is a deferred tax asset a financial asset?
-Yes, a DTA is a financial asset because it represents a tax overpayment that can be redeemed in the future.
+A DTA is a financial asset that reduces future income tax expenses reported in the financial statements.

 • Where are deferred tax assets listed on the balance sheet?
 They are listed on the balance sheet as “non-current assets.”

 • When does a deferred tax asset have to be used?
-Deferred tax assets never expire, and can be used whenever it’s most convenient to the business.
+Deferred tax assets never expire but reverse when the timing difference between tax law and accounting rules ends.

-• Note: While deferred tax assets can always be carried forward to future tax filings, they cannot be applied to tax filings in the past.
+Expert tip: While you can always carry deferred tax assets forward to future tax filings, they can’t be applied to tax filings in the past.

 Examples of deferred tax assets